-The Vice President for Research and Innovation (VPRI) Undergraduate Fellowship awards fellowships to students who conduct research, creative scholarship or complete work on an innovative project full-time during the summer.
+The Vice President for Research and Innovation (VPRI) Undergraduate Fellowship awards fellowships to students who conduct research or creative scholarship under the mentorship of a University of Oregon faculty member during the summer.
+Eligible projects may include independent student-led projects and faculty-led projects.

 The program is open to all University of Oregon students who meet the eligibility criteria.